brianle18/maincode_homework/report/ilm/main.typ

 === PII Removal

 Personally Identifiable Information (PII) removal is a step commonly performed to cleanse a dataset of sensitive information prior to training.
-The PII library used is the `presidio` library from Microsoft.
+The PII library used is the `presidio` library from Microsoft @presidio.
 This library is widely implemented including for `Azure OpenAI` services.
 It utilises a mixture of named entity recognition (NER) models, regex and rule based logic to identify and redact PII from text.